September 16, 2020

 Toward 1 Trillion Parameters

+An open source library could spawn trillion-parameter neural networks and help small-time developers build big-league models.
 What’s new: Microsoft upgraded DeepSpeed, a library that accelerates the PyTorch deep learning framework.
 The revision makes it possible to train models five times larger than the framework previously allowed, using relatively few processors, the company said.

 How it works: Microsoft debuted DeepSpeed in February, when it used the library to help train the 17 billion-parameter language model Turing-NLG.
 The new version includes four updates:

-• Three techniques enhance parallelism to use processor resources more efficiently: Data parallelism splits data into smaller batches, model parallelism partitions individual layers, and pipeline parallelism groups layers into stages.
+- Three techniques enhance parallelism to use processor resources more efficiently: Data parallelism splits data into smaller batches, model parallelism partitions individual layers, and pipeline parallelism groups layers into stages.
 Batches, layers, and stages are assigned to so-called worker subroutines for training, making it easier to train extremely large models.

-• ZeRO-Offload efficiently juggles resources available from both conventional processors and graphics chips.
+- ZeRO-Offload efficiently juggles resources available from both conventional processors and graphics chips.
 The key to this subsystem is the ability to store optimizer states and gradients in CPU, rather than GPU, memory.
 In tests, a single Nvidia V100 was able to train models with 13 billion parameters without running out of memory — an order of magnitude bigger than PyTorch alone.

-• Sparse Attention uses sparse kernels to process input sequences up to an order of magnitude longer than standard attention allows.
+- Sparse Attention uses sparse kernels to process input sequences up to an order of magnitude longer than standard attention allows.
 In tests, the library enabled Bert and Bert Large models to process such sequences between 1.5 and 3 times faster.

-• 1-bit Adam improves upon the existing Adam optimization method by reducing the volume of communications required.
+- 1-bit Adam improves upon the existing Adam optimization method by reducing the volume of communications required.
 Models that used 1-bit Adam trained 3.5 times faster than those trained using Adam.

 Results: Combining these improvements, DeepSpeed can train a trillion-parameter language model using 800 Nvidia V100 graphics cards, Microsoft said.
 Without DeepSpeed, the same task would require 4,000 Nvidia A100s, which are up to 2.5 times faster than the V100, crunching for 100 days.
+Behind the news: Deep learning is spurring a demand for computing power that threatens to put the technology out of many organizations’ reach.

-• A 2018 OpenAI analysis found the amount of computation needed to train large neural networks doubled every three and a half months.
+- A 2018 OpenAI analysis found the amount of computation needed to train large neural networks doubled every three and a half months.

-• A 2019 study from the University of Massachusetts found that high training costs may keep universities and startups from innovating.
+- A 2019 study from the University of Massachusetts found that high training costs may keep universities and startups from innovating.

-• Semiconductor manufacturing giant Applied Materials estimated that AI’s thirst for processing power could consume 15 percent of electricity worldwide by 2025.
+- Semiconductor manufacturing giant Applied Materials estimated that AI’s thirst for processing power could consume 15 percent of electricity worldwide by 2025.

 Why it matters: AI giants like Microsoft, OpenAI, and Google use enormous amounts of processing firepower to push the state of the art.
 Smaller organizations could benefit from technology that helps them contribute as well.
 Moreover, the planet could use a break from AI’s voracious appetite for electricity.
+We’re thinking: GPT-3 showed that we haven’t hit the limit of model and dataset size as drivers of performance.
+Innovations like this are important to continue making those drivers more broadly accessible.

 Do Muppet Have Common Sense?

+Two years after it pointed a new direction for language models, Bert still hovers near the top of several natural language processing leaderboards.
+A new study considers whether Bert simply excels at tracking word order or learns something closer to common sense.
+What’s new: Leyang Cui and colleagues at Westlake University, Fudan University, and Microsoft Research Asia probed whether Bert captures common-sense knowledge in addition to linguistic structures like syntax, grammar, and semantics.
+Key insight: The multiheaded self-attention mechanism in transformer-based models like Bert assigns weights that represent the relative importance between one word and another in the input text.
+This process effectively creates a link between every pair of words.
+Given common-sense questions and answers, the researchers probed the relative strength of such links between the questions, correct answers, and wrong answers.
 How it works: The authors devised two tasks, one designed to show whether Bert encodes common sense, the other to show whether Bert uses it to make predictions.
 The tasks are based on two metrics the model computes for each of the dozen attention heads per layer: (a) attention weights between words and (b) gradient-based attribution weights that show the importance of each attention weight in a given prediction.

-• The authors used the CommonsenseQA dataset of multiple-choice questions about everyday phenomena.
+- The authors used the CommonsenseQA dataset of multiple-choice questions about everyday phenomena.
 They concatenated each question to each potential answer to produce five question-and-answer pairs, only one of which is correct.

-• Considering only correct pairs, the authors measured the percentage of times the attention weights between the answer and key concept were greater than that of the attention weights between the answer and every other word in the question.
+- Considering only correct pairs, the authors measured the percentage of times the attention weights between the answer and key concept were greater than that of the attention weights between the answer and every other word in the question.
 If this percentage was greater than random, they took it as a sign that Bert had encoded common sense.

-• Considering all question-and-answer pairs, the authors measured how often the strength of the links (that is, attention and attribution weights) between the key concept and correct answer was greater than those between the key concept and incorrect answers.
+- Considering all question-and-answer pairs, the authors measured how often the strength of the links (that is, attention and attribution weights) between the key concept and correct answer was greater than those between the key concept and incorrect answers.
 If this percentage was greater than random, then Bert used the encoded common sense to predict answers.

 Results: Bert scored significantly higher than random in both tests.
 In the test for encoding common-sense knowledge, the highest-scoring attention head achieved 46.82 percent versus a random 10.53 percent.
 That score rose to 49.22 percent when the model was fine-tuned on a different portion of CommonsenseQA.
 In the test for using common-sense knowledge, the best attention head with a fine-tuned output layer scored 36.88 percent versus a random 20 percent.
+Why it matters: Language models can string words together in ways that conform to conventional grammar and usage, but what do they really know beyond correlations among words?
+This work suggests that Bert, at least, also gains knowledge that might be considered common sense.
+We’re thinking: Researchers have debated the notion that AI might exhibit common sense at least since the Cyc project in 1984.
+To study common sense a scientific, rather than philosophical, issue requires a clear definition of the phenomenon.
+Despite efforts from Aristotle (~300 B.C.) to CommonsenseQA, we still don’t have one.
+Apparently, the definition of common sense defies common sense.

 Insurance Coverage for AI

+The U.S. government’s largest national health insurance plan will pay for hospital use of a deep learning model, building momentum for AI to become an integral part of the doctor’s toolkit.
 What’s new: The Centers for Medicare and Medicaid Services agreed to reimburse hospitals for use of Viz LVO, a smartphone app that spots signs of stroke so patients can receive time-critical treatment.
 It is the first AI software to be covered under Medicare's New Technology Add-on Payment program, which covers the cost of certain breakthrough technologies.
 The government will pay hospitals up to $1,040 per patient for each use.
+How it works: Elderly and otherwise disadvantaged U.S. citizens are eligible for government health insurance called Medicare.
+The agency that oversees the program added the app, from startup Viz.ai, to a list of new technologies that are approved for reimbursement.

-• Viz LVO classifies blocked blood vessels in CT scans of the brain with 90 percent accuracy.
+- Viz LVO classifies blocked blood vessels in CT scans of the brain with 90 percent accuracy.
 When it identifies a potential stroke victim, it automatically notifies a specialist to review the case, bypassing the usual radiologist review.

-• The model screens out roughly 90 percent of scans, dramatically reducing the number that require a specialist’s attention.
+- The model screens out roughly 90 percent of scans, dramatically reducing the number that require a specialist’s attention.

-• The app has been shown to accelerate diagnosis and improve patient outcomes
+- The app has been shown to accelerate diagnosis and improve patient outcomes.

+Behind the news: U.S. Food and Drug Administration approved Viz LVO in 2018.
+The agency has approved the efficacy and safety of 64 AI-powered medical devices and algorithms, according to a recent study.
 Why it matters: In America, healthcare is a business, and hospitals hesitate to use even the most promising new technologies unless they know they will be paid.
 Medicare’s decision covers the app in a hospital setting without requiring patients to contribute.
 According to one analysis, the reimbursement is high enough for hospitals to pay for the technology assuming around 25 patients annually use it.
 This assures that Viz LVO will be used when doctors deem it helpful and could pave the way for more medical tools based on machine learning.
+We’re thinking: The primary duty of the healthcare system is to ensure patient wellbeing.
+AI is gaining acceptance in medicine, but widespread adoption depends on compensating hospitals for their work.

 A MESSAGE FROM DEEPLEARNING.AI